rafaelcastan/rafaelcastan/README.md

 I am Rafael Castanheira, I'm 25 years old and live in Brasil.

-🌱 I’m currently Studying at Digital Inovation One to be a fullstack developer, I'm working on .NET and Angular projects.
+🌱 I’m currently Studying at Rocketseat to be a fullstack developer, I'm working on ReactJs projects.

 ⚡ I like to play games and listen to music.
 <!--